andycwilliams/The-Fearless-Eater/README.md

 Web page for a fictional small business.

 Uses React and Bootstrap.
-Features dark mode, emailjs.
+Features functioning contact form with emailjs.

+To add: Dark Mode

 Some WIP styling courtesy of:
 https://github.com/bibeva/React-Bootstrap-Project-Corporate/